VR2VYE/STM32_DVM_fw/README.md

 #Choose the relay board you are using

-stm32_dvm_fw12.sh  ：Applies to stm32f105, the crystal is 12MHz relay board
+stm32_dvm_fw12.sh  ：Applies to stm32f105, the TCXO is 12MHz relay board

-stm32_dvm_fw19.2.sh  ：Applies to stm32f105, the crystal is 19.2MHz relay board
+stm32_dvm_fw19.2.sh  ：Applies to stm32f105, the TCXO is 19.2MHz relay board

 Shutdown the Raspberry Pi